This article explains how to upload files in Backstage.

 When a file's content is updated, the old versions are kept.
 When a file is deleted, all versions of its content are removed from the storage service, but the file's metadata is kept (and becomes hidden by default).

-Our storage system for file uploads is based on Amazon's S3 service which imposes a 5GB limitation on maximum file size per upload operation.
+Our storage system for file uploads is based on Google's Cloud Storage service, which imposes a 5GB limitation on maximum file size per upload operation.
 Files larger than 5GB will need to be split and uploaded in single parts.
 We also clean up unused large files regularly.

-Files can be uploaded for support tickets on the New Ticket page when the ticket is opened, as well as on the Tickets page, after the ticket was opened.
+Files can be uploaded to support tickets on the New Ticket page when the ticket is opened, as well as on the Tickets page after the ticket has been opened.

-When uploading files for a ticket, you may choose to link the lifecycle of the files to that of the ticket.
+When uploading files to a ticket, you can choose to link the lifecycle of the files to that of the ticket.
 This means that these files will be automatically deleted when the ticket's status changes to "closed" (14 days after it has been submitted as "solved").

-The default behavior is to keep files permanently (that is, not link their lifecycles to the ticket).
+The default behavior is to keep files for 6 months after the linked tickets are closed (that is, not link their lifecycles to the ticket).

-Backstage cloud storage is based on Amazon's S3 service.
-Files are stored in S3 buckets (the bucket can be selected from a dropdown).
+Backstage cloud storage is based on Google's Cloud Storage service.
+Files are stored in regions (the storage region can be selected from a dropdown).
 The upload limit per file is 5GB.

-When a file is uploaded, its metadata is stored in Backstage and the file is transferred directly to Amazon's S3 API.
+When a file is uploaded, its metadata is stored in Backstage and the file is transferred directly to Google's Cloud Storage API.

 All file transfers use SSL for encrypting the payload, and all files are also encrypted at rest with a random key.